If you’re working with an Umbraco site using Visual Studio you will more than likely benefit from using the API version of Umbraco’s Model Builder.

 The API mode allows the generated models to be included in the project, shared easily with other developers via source control and can be referenced by other projects in your solution.
 There are other modes of Umbraco Models Builder which I won’t go into here, see the Umbraco Documentation for more detail.

 Within the web.config there are two ModelsBuilder app settings.
 These need to be set to the following:

-The Enable is self explanitory and setting the ModelsMode to Nothing means that there will not be an option to generate the models within Umbraco's Developer tab.
-As we're going to be generating the models through the ModelsBuilder API and including the generated models directly into our source code, there is no need to generate the models via Umbraco anymore.
+The Enable is self explanatory and setting the ModelsMode to Nothing means that there will not be an option to generate the models within the Umbraco Developer tab.
+As we’re going to be generating the models through the ModelsBuilder API and including the generated models directly into our source code, there is no need to generate the models via Umbraco any more.
 Setting the ModelsMode to Nothing removes the option and removes any confusion.